-The National Foundation of Swallowing Disorders, with support from Cook Medical, is offering a series of patient-centered webinars on the latest research on swallowing disorders.
-Experts in the field of swallowing disorders will present information on topics such as tongue stem cell research, nutrition, and aspiration pneumonia, as they relate to swallowing disorders.
+The National Foundation of Swallowing Disorders, with support from Cook Medical, is proud to present the second series of patient-centered webinars on the latest research and information on swallowing disorders.
+Experts in the field of swallowing disorders will present information on topics such as esophageal dilation, lymphedema, tracheotomies, and more!
 If you are a Speech Language Pathologist (SLP) or know someone with a swallowing disorder, please share this web page with them.

 Cost: 2015 Members = Free!
 Click here to open our 2015 membership page and read about our membership benefits.

 The NFOSD is an all-volunteer, 501(c)(3) organization and all donations, including membership fees, are tax deductible.
 Benefits of an annual membership include our “Swallowing Disorders can Affect Anyone” tri-fold brochure (including free mailing in the US), a discount on participation in our patient-oriented dysphagia webinars, access to our Medical Advisory and select Foundation board members on an as-needed basis, and inclusion of your NFOSD support on your resume or CV.

 Fee Disclaimer: Fees must be paid online through the secure Network for Good DonateNow system.
 You can use a PayPal account or a credit card.
 The fee will be refunded if you end up with a poor Internet connection to the Webinar; it will not be refunded if for some reason your plans change and you could not attend.
 If you cannot afford the fee and think that the webinar would be beneficial, please email firstname.lastname@example.org for a fee waiver.

 Please add this to your calendar.
 All you need is a computer with sound capabilities, a web browser, and a reasonable Internet connection.
 To sign up, click the link below.
 Once you fill out the registration, the page will refresh and there will be a confirmation message that your registration was received.